 In support of those the government seeks to minimize hurdles (negotiate for reduced tariffs and equal conditions for American exporters); educate businesses on the opportunities and tactics; and provide programs to support where traditional business resources might have gaps (foreign market buyer introductions and financing for cross border transactions.)

 There's plenty of room to argue about their success in each area.
-Recent foreign trade agreements include Colombia & Korea, and negotiations are underway for a TAFTA or TTIP (EU agreement) and TPP (trans-Pacific agreement.)
+Recent foreign trade agreements3 include Colombia & Korea, and negotiations are underway for a TAFTA or TTIP (EU agreement) and TPP (trans-Pacific agreement.)
 And yet some of our protectionist duties (agriculture and others) result in similar restrictions on our exports.

 Mindset is a real barrier for many companies, and the educational resources provided through the NEI try to overcome misperceptions.
 But the fact remains that only a business leader can make the decision and commitment.